Alain Ebwelle

-Alain Richard Ebwelle (born 28 September 1995) is a Cameroonian professional footballer who plays as a left winger for Greek Super League 2 club Episkopi.
+Alain Richard Ebwelle (born 28 September 1995) is a Cameroonian professional footballer who plays as a left winger for Italian club Castelnuovo Vomano.

 Career

 Born in Ebolowa, Ebwelle joined Barcelona's youth setup in 2011, from Samuel Eto'o Academy.
 On 4 June 2014, he agreed to a move to Valencia, being initially assigned to the reserves in Segunda División B.

 Ebwelle appeared rarely during the campaign, and was subsequently released.
 On 1 February 2016, after six months without a club, he signed for Castellón in Tercera División.

 In 2016, Ebwelle moved to Fortuna Liga side Senica, along with a host of Spanish-based players.
 He made his professional debut on 30 July, against Zemplín Michalovce.

 On 3 January 2017, Ebwelle agreed to a contract with Marbella, back to Spain and its third division.
 On 25 August, he moved to fellow league team Córdoba CF B.

 On 17 August 2020, he joined Polish club Radomiak Radom.